Winning Workplace Giving Strategies For Nonprofits

 Dollars for doers, also known as volunteer grants, are another popular type of corporate matching program.
 But instead of matching financial donations, participating companies provide monetary grants according to the number of hours an employee devotes to volunteering with a nonprofit cause.

 In terms of scope, recent corporate giving research reports that more than 40% of Fortune 500 companies offer volunteer grants.
 Not to mention, over 85% of the top matching gift companies also provide dollars for doers opportunities for their employees.
-And of those that do provide volunteer grants, 80% offer provide between $8 and $15 each hour an employee volunteers.
+And of those that do provide volunteer grants, 80% offer between $8 and $15 each hour an employee volunteers.

 Corporate Spotlight: Walt Disney Corporation